deepshard/get-started-with-hyphae/README.md

     Answer their question: {question}
     Focus on {analysis_type} analysis."""

-    # Use external AI for expert response
+    # Use external model for expert response
     return PerplexitySearcher().run(researcher_prompt)
 ```